openleanchain/prompting101/README.md

-# IT Repair Hero Academy — Prompt Engineering for Beginners
+# IT Repair Hero Academy — GenAI 101 Beyond Chatbot

-**Purpose:** This repository stores the **training content** for a beginner-friendly course on **prompt engineering**.
+**Purpose:** This repository stores the **training content** for a beginner-friendly course on **GenAI 101 Beyond Chatbot**.
 To make learning practical and fun, the course uses **IT incident triage & support** as the running use case.

 **Audience:** Anyone new to GenAI—students, educators, and working professionals.